CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/profiling/icorprofilerinfo3-getruntimeinformation-method.md

 ## <a name="parameters"></a>Paramètres
  `pClrInstanceId`
- [out] ID représentatif d’une instance CLR en cours d’exécution dans un processus.
-Ceci est le même que le `ClrInstanceID` que le suivi d’événements pour l’événement de démarrage de Windows (ETW) signale.
+ [out] The representative ID of a running CLR instance in a process.
+This is the same as the `ClrInstanceID` that the event tracing for Windows (ETW) startup event reports.

  `pRuntimeType`
- [out] Le type de runtime.
-Ce paramètre retourne `COR_PRF_DESKTOP_CLR` pour la version de bureau du CLR, ou `COR_PRF_CORE_CLR` pour la version principale du CLR utilisée dans Silverlight.
+ [out] The runtime type.
+This parameter returns `COR_PRF_DESKTOP_CLR` for the desktop version of the CLR, or `COR_PRF_CORE_CLR` for the core version of the CLR used in Silverlight.

  `pMajorVersion`
- [out] Numéro de version principale du CLR.
+ [out] The major version number of the CLR.

  `pMinorVersion`
- [out] Numéro de version mineure du CLR.
+ [out] The minor version number of the CLR.

  `pBuildVersion`
- [out] Le numéro de build du CLR.
+ [out] The build version number of the CLR.

  `pQFEVersion`
- [out] Le numéro de version du CLR qui est associé à une mise à jour logicielle.
+ [out] The version number of the CLR that is associated with a software update.

  `cchVersionString`
- [in] La longueur, en caractères, de la mémoire tampon qui `szVersionString` pointe vers.
+ [in] The length, in characters, of the buffer that `szVersionString` points to.

  `pcchVersionString`
- [out] La longueur, en caractères, de `szVersionString`.
+ [out] The length, in characters, of `szVersionString`.

  `szVersionString`
- [out] La chaîne de version CLR.
+ [out] The CLR version string.

 ## <a name="remarks"></a>Notes
- Vous pouvez passer null pour n’importe quel paramètre.
-Toutefois, `pcchVersionString` ne peut pas être null, sauf si `szVersionString` a également la valeur null.
+ You may pass null for any parameter.
+However, `pcchVersionString` cannot be null unless `szVersionString` is also null.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
  **Plateformes :** Consultez [Configuration requise](../../../../docs/framework/get-started/system-requirements.md).

  **En-tête :** CorProf.idl, CorProf.h

  **Bibliothèque :** CorGuids.lib